-Other pet insurance plans (Pet Secure, 24 Pet Watch) offer coverage for routine wellness services but limit how much they will cover (typically $5K per medical problem per year).
-Treatment for serious conditions like trauma (being hit by a car, attacked by another dog), septic shock, cancer, or autoimmune disorders (meningitis, encephalitis, immune-mediated hemolytic anemia) can cost more than $10K in the first year.
+Other pet insurance plans (Pet Secure, 24 Pet Watch, etc.) may offer more coverage for routine wellness services but will limit how much they will cover per medical problem (typically $5K per medical problem per year).
+This may come as a surprise to you, but treatment for serious conditions like trauma (being hit by a car, attacked by another dog), septic shock, cancer, or autoimmune disorders (meningitis, encephalitis, immune-mediated hemolytic anemia) can cost much more than $10K in the first year.

 Just like with any insurance, it’s best to sign up before there’s a problem.
 Securing a monthly premium when your pet is a young, healthy kitten or puppy is always cheaper than waiting until your pet is older.

 When it comes to medical insurance for pets, do your research and definitely read the fine print.
 If you have more questions about pet insurance, talk to your emergency veterinarian (these are the people who see the really serious and catastrophic illness and injuries),